wpendl99/.github/profile/webServers/internet/internet.md

 byu.edu.
 5755	IN	A	128.187.16.184
 ```

-With the address in hand your device will now talk to the devices it is connected to asking for directions to the device.
-Eventually, after many hops the destination is discovered and the connection established.
+With the IP address you connect to the device it represents by first asking for a connection route to the device.
+A connection route consists of many hops across the network until the destination is dynamically discovered and the connection established.
 With the connection the transport and application layers start exchanging data.

-You can determine the hops in a connection using the traceroute console command.
-In the following example we trace the route between a home computer and BYU.
+You can determine the hops in a connection using the `traceroute` console utility.
+In the following example, we trace the route between a home computer and BYU.
 In the result you see the first address `192.168.1.1`.
-This is the address of the network router requesting device is connected to.
+This is the address of the network router the home computer is connected to.
 From there it goes through a couple devices that do not identify themselves and then hits the Google Fiber gateway.
 Google Fiber is the internet service provider, or ISP, for the requesting device.
 Then we jump through a few more unidentified devices before finally arriving at BYU (`128.187.16.184`).

 **Traceroute**